neiltej/Spam_Email_Detector/README.md

 We have used Natural Language Processing including stopwords removal, stemming and ascii character removal to improve the accuracy of our data, before passing it on for Machine Learning and Deep Learning.

-final_script_riya.ipynb is the final Python script used for the project.
+final_script_riya.ipynb is the Python script used for the project.